syncfusion-content/windowsforms-docs/WindowsForms/treeview/TreeNode-Features.md

 ## Node Images

-TreeViewAdv control can be customized with images for each of its actions for example collapse / expand state, plus / minus of the tree etc., This section discusses about the below topics.
+[WinForms TreeViewAdv](https://www.syncfusion.com/winforms-ui-controls/treeview) control can be customized with images for each of its actions for example collapse / expand state, plus / minus of the tree etc., This section discusses about the below topics.

 * Left, Right and State Images
 * Expand and Collapse Image